carvel-dev/imgpkg/docs/basic-workflow.md

 ## Scenario

 You want to create an immutable artifact containing Kubernetes configuration and images used in that configuration.
-Then later grab that artifact and deploy it to Kubernetes.
+Later, you want to grab that artifact and deploy it to Kubernetes.

 ## Prerequisites

 To complete this workflow you will need access to an OCI registry like Docker Hub, and optionally, a Kubernetes cluster.
-(If you would like to use a local registry (with local Kubernetes cluster), try using [Kind](https://kind.sigs.k8s.io/docs/user/local-registry/))
+(If you would like to use a local registry and Kubernetes cluster, try using [Kind](https://kind.sigs.k8s.io/docs/user/local-registry/))

-If you would like to deploy the results of this scenario to your Kubernetes cluster, download [`kbld`](https://get-kbld.io/) and kubectl.
+If you would like to deploy the results of this scenario to your Kubernetes cluster, you will additionally need [`kbld`](https://get-kbld.io/) and kubectl.

 ## Step 1: Creating the bundle

 1. Prepare bundle contents

-    [examples/basic-step-1/](../examples/basic-step-1) directory has `config.yml` which contains very small example of a Kubernetes application.
+    The [examples/basic-step-1/](../examples/basic-step-1) directory has a `config.yml` file, which contains a very simple Kubernetes application.
 Your application may have as many configuration files as necessary in various formats such as plain YAML, ytt templates, Helm templates, etc.

-    In our example `config.yml` uses `docker.io/dkalinin/k8s-simple-app` image reference.
-This image reference is not pointing to an exact image (via digest) meaning that it may change over time.
-We will try to lock it down to an exact image next.
+    In our example `config.yml` includes an image reference to `docker.io/dkalinin/k8s-simple-app`.
+This reference does not point to an exact image (via digest) meaning that it may change over time.
+To ensure we get precisely the bits we expect, we will lock it down to an exact image next.

 1. Add `.imgpkg/` directory

-    [examples/basic-step-2](../examples/basic-step-2) shows what `.imgpkg/` directory may look like.
+    [examples/basic-step-2](../examples/basic-step-2) shows what a `.imgpkg/` directory may look like.
 It contains:

-    - **optional** [bundle.yml](resources.md#bundle-metadata) file which record informational metadata
+    - **optional** [bundle.yml](resources.md#bundle-metadata): a file which records informational metadata
-    - **required** [images.yml](resources.md#imageslock) file which records image references used by the configuration
+    - **required** [images.yml](resources.md#imageslock): a file which records image references used by the configuration

     ```bash
     examples/basic-step-2